Give BOSH! a Shout

 Lay 1 pastry sheet on the other baking tray.
 Spread half the chestnut mixture lengthways down the middle of the pastry sheet.
 Use your hands to mould it into a rectangle shape with a flat top, leaving at least a 3cm gap on all four sides.
 This shape will dictate the shape of the Wellington so make sure it’s nice and straight and level on top.

-Roll out the excess pastry if necessary and use a pastry cutter to cut out Shapes.
+Roll out the excess pastry if necessary and use a pastry cutter to cut out shapes.
 Brush the Wellington lightly with the plant-based milk and decorate the top with the pastry shapes.
-Brush the shapes with the plant-based milk.
+Also brush the shapes with the plant-based milk.
 Pierce some air vents in the top of the Wellington with a fork or sharp knife.

-Put the Wellington in the oven and bake it for 40 minutes, checking after 30 minutes (if it looks ready, remove it from the oven).
+Put the Wellington in the oven and bake it for 40 minutes at 200℃, checking after 30 minutes (if it looks ready, remove it from the oven).
 Use a bread knife to carefully cut the Wellington into slices and serve.